EcomDev/performance-training/README.md

-# Environemnt Setup for Build Performance training
+# Environment Setup for Build Performance training

 Shirt store with large number of simple products assigned to each configurable.